 Beautiful and smooth low end and near perfect take-off!
-Woah I loved that.
+Woah, I loved that.
 The duster runs smooth on tarmac and off it you are most welcome.
-Even though slightly bumpy when off the road, you definitely won't have second thought before putting it to some serious obstacles.
-I tried switching between the eco-mode and the power mode and couldn't make out much, definitely the Duster feels sportier with the eco-mode off.
-The dci engine is renowned for what it has been doing and here it's no different.
+Even though slightly bumpy when off the road, you definitely won't have a second thought before putting it to some serious obstacles.
+I tried switching between the eco-mode and the power mode and couldn't make out much, definitely, the Duster feels sportier with the eco mode off.
+The DCI engine is renowned for what it has been doing and here it's no different.
 The suspension was smooth and comfortable for the rear seats too.
 The rear seats are spacious with enough head room and shoulder room for even three average people to accommodate.
-The six speed manual transmission is smooth and it's available for only the 110 PS the 85 PS only gets a 5 speed manual.
+The six-speed manual transmission is smooth and it's available for only the 110 PS the 85 PS only gets a 5-speed manual.
 The duster is also available on the Easy-R AMT version.
 On the whole, I feel I start to fall for it.

 Nice car overall.
 But the worst ting about this is the lack of basic s...

 It's been over a year I've owned the Renault duster RxZ AWD.
 I...